pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ## Operation

-1. If *interface* appears to be dead on startup then the plugin issues a message to the Signal K dashboard ane exits.
+1. The plugin remains idle until throughput appears on *interface*.
+This prevents the plugin causing repeated, immediate, restarts on a server on which *interface* is dead.

-2. The plugin checks throughput on *interface* each time Signal K issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).
+2. Once *interface* is clearly alive, the plugin checks throughput on *interface* each time Signal issues a 'serverevent' of type 'SERVERSTATISTICS' (typically every four or five seconds).

-2. If the detected throughput is less than or equal to *threshold* then an alarm notification is issued on *notificationpath* and, if *restart* is true, promptly kills the host Node process.
+3. If the detected throughput is less than or equal to *threshold* then an alarm notification is issued on *notificationpath* and, if *restart* is true, promptly kills the host Node process.